 - 5.2.1 The Municipal Emergency Operations Centre (M.E.O.C.) is situated at the Consolidated Operations Depot, 199 Wentworth Street East and is appropriately equipped to support emergencies.
-The alternate centre (A.M.E.O.C.) is located at Fire Station 5, 1550 Harmony Road North. - The M.E.O.C. may be partially or fully activated dependent on the emergency.
-Some participants may attend virtually.
-The Community Emergency Management Coordinator (C.E.M.C.) will be responsible for coordinating, planning, administering, and managing operations related to the M.C.G. - The M.C.G. has the authority to make decisions on behalf of the municipality.
+The alternate centre (A.M.E.O.C.) is located at Fire Station 5, 1550 Harmony Road North. - When the Emergency Plan is activated, the Municipal Control Group (M.C.G.) will be brought together to the Municipal Emergency Operations Centre (M.E.O.C.).
+The Community Emergency Management Coordinator (C.E.M.C.) will be responsible for coordinating, planning, administering, and managing operations related to the M.C.G. - 5.2.3 The M.C.G. has the authority to make decisions on behalf of the municipality.
 The overall responsibilities of the M.C.G. are as follows: - The Municipal Emergency Operations Centre ("M.E.O.C.") group consists of the M.C.G. and the M.E.O.C. support staff.
-The M.E.O.C. group is responsible for: - Resourcing emergency site(s); - b.
-Coordinating emergency actions outside the emergency site(s); and - c.
+The M.E.O.C. group is responsible for: - a.
+Resourcing emergency site(s); - b.
+Coordinating emergency actions outside the emergency site(s): and - c.
 Providing critical activities to the areas of the City not affected by the emergency. - ii) The Municipal Control Group's (M.C.G.) responsibilities are to: - a.
 Assess the short, medium, and long-term emergency operating requirements for Oshawa; - b.
 Recommend declaring, extending, and terminating a state of emergency; - c.
 Make policy decisions;